roeycn/rick-and-morty-site/README.app.md

 You can remove any other browser normalizing CSS you had in global, Tailwind will take care of that for you.

-I have also updated our `index.tsx` to get rid of `Home.module.css` and deleted that file:
+I have also updated our `aaa.jsx` to get rid of `Home.module.css` and deleted that file:

-`pages/index.tsx`
+`pages/aaa.jsx`

 ```tsx
 import CatCard from '../components/cards/cat/CatCard';